iterative/dvc.org/static/docs/commands-reference/run.md

   [external dependencies](/doc/user-guide/external-dependencies).

   DVC builds a dependency graph connecting different stages with each other.
-  When you run `dvc repro` to reproduce a stage (or when a stage is reproduced due to recursive dependency), the list of dependencies helps DVC analyze whether any dependencies have changed and thus running the stage again is required.
+  When you run `dvc repro`, the list of dependencies helps DVC analyze whether any dependencies have changed and thus executing stages as required to regenerate their output.
 A special case is when no dependencies are specified.

   > Note that a DVC-file without dependencies is considered always _changed_, so
   > `dvc repro` always executes it.